nram-solace/solace-queue-browser-gui-v2/README.md

    ```

 2. **Create your broker configuration file**:
-   - Copy `config/sample-config.json` to `config/default.json`
+   - Copy `config/sample-config-plain.json` (or `config/sample-config-encrypted.json`) to `config/default.json`
    - Edit `config/default.json` with your specific broker connection details
+   - See `config/sample-config-plain.json` for plain text password example
-   - See `config/sample-config.json` for reference structure
+   - See `config/sample-config-encrypted.json` for encrypted password example

 3. **Run the application**:
    ```bash